The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Properties of the AGN Circumnuclear Dust Structures

-Based on statistical study of individual type-1 AGNs, it is well-established that the time lag for hot dust at the inner edge of the torus is strongly correlated with AGN bolometric luminosity, following $\Delta t\propto\sqrt{L_{\rm AGN}}$\citep[e.g.,][]{okny01, kosh14, Lyu2019, Minezaki2019}.
-Given the large variations in the optical brightness of NGC 4151, one might expect to see the time lags vary as the inner edge of the torus adjusts.
-However, no significant changes of this type are seen, as shown in Section~\ref{sec:receding-torus} (also see \citet{Schnulle2015}).
-Eventually, such an adjustment seems inevitable, but evidently the relaxation to the usual relation with luminosity proceeds slowly (at least more slowly than over a decade). \citet{Schnulle2015} suggest that the lack of response shows that the dust is not at its sublimation temperature and the reaction to luminosity takes the form of temperature changes.
-However, this explanation seems unlikely because virtually all AGN have dust at a very similar temperature and no other thermostat is known that would produce this result.
+It is well-established that the time lag for hot dust at the inner edge of the torus is strongly correlated with AGN bolometric luminosity, following $\Delta t\propto\sqrt{L_{\rm AGN}} ~$\citep[e.g.,][]{okny01, kosh14, Lyu2019, Minezaki2019}.
+However, we found in Section~\ref{sec:receding-torus} that no significant changes of this type are seen.
+Evidently the relaxation to the usual relation with luminosity proceeds slowly (at least more slowly than over a decade).

-The lack of the inner edge size evolution can be reconciled under the turbulent torus picture discussed in the previous section.
-Due to its high optical depth, the underlying disk in the dusty torus will be relatively robust against erosion.
-Most hot dust emission is expected to come from the lifted dusty clouds whose destruction is on a timescale of a decade or longer under the direct exposure of AGN radiation \citep{Namekata2014}, slower than the dust reverberation response.
-In addition, to first order the process of turbulence lifting dust out of the torus will continue roughly continuously, described as a ``fountain-like'' structure in \citet{Wada2012}, further reducing the likelihood of seeing a rapid change of the torus size.
-Over much longer times, we should expect the underlying dusty disk to retreat under increased nuclear luminosity, and to reach the relation $\Delta t\propto\sqrt{L_{\rm AGN}}$ between torus inner edge size and AGN luminosity that is the rule for AGNs \citep[e.g.,][]{kosh14, Lyu2019, Minezaki2019}.
+In fact, due to its high optical depth the underlying disk in the dusty torus will be relatively robust against erosion.
+Since the torus inner edge is optically thick, changes will propagate at the sound speed of turbulent gas within the torus, which is expected to be 20--100 km s$^{-1}$ \citep[e.g.,][]{Hopkins2012}.
+A size change of 10 light days would typically require 16--80 years to re-establish the equilibrium structure.
+In addition, much of the hot dust emission may come from dusty clouds lifted by turbulence above the torus.
+Their destruction is only on a timescale of a decade or longer under the direct exposure to AGN radiation \citep{Namekata2014}.
+In addition, to first order the process of turbulence lifting dust out of the torus will continue roughly continuously (e.g., described as a ``fountain-like'' structure in \citet{Wada2012}), further reducing the chance to detect notable structure changes.

-In addition to the nuclear luminosity changes driving the reverberation behavior, some observed variability might be a result of time-dependent dust obscuration.
-In fact, NGC 4151 is known to be a changing look AGNs with a rapid change of the gas column density \citep[e.g.,][]{Puccetti2007} and large variations of the Balmer Decrement \citep{Shapovalova2010}.
-Moreover, the warm dust opening angle derived in this work can be as small as 23$^\circ$ (see Section~\ref{sec:torus-vert}).
-Given the $\sim$45$^\circ$ inclination angle for this AGN, we would expect some level of dust obscuration along the line of sight.
-Rapid variations in this obscuration are plausible if the disk surface is turbulent and drives the escape of dusty clouds.
+Only on these longer timescales should we expect the underlying dusty disk to retreat under increased nuclear luminosity and its infrared emission to reach the relation $\Delta t\propto\sqrt{L_{\rm AGN}}$.